pointnetwork/kadence/README.md

 Kadence supports the use of multiple transport adapters and is agnostic to the underlying network protocol.
 Support for UDP and HTTP/HTTPS ship by default.
-Plugin you own custom transport layer using using a simple interface.
+Plugin your own custom transport layer using using a simple interface.

 ### Persistent Routing Tables